ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 } );
 ```

-Use the [name of the build](#editor) in your template to create the editor instance of your choice:
+Use the [name of the editor](#editor) in your template to create the editor instance of your choice:

 ```html
 <ckeditor editor="classic"></ckeditor>
 ```

 <info-box>
-	To use more than one rich text editor build in your application, you will need a [custom build created from source](#using-ckeditor-built-from-source) or a {@link builds/guides/integration/advanced-setup#scenario-3-using-two-different-editors "super build"}.
+	To use more than one rich text editor build in your application, you will need to configure it [from source](#using-ckeditor-from-source) or use a {@link builds/guides/integration/advanced-setup#scenario-3-using-two-different-editors "super build"}.
 </info-box>

 <info-box>
-	You can skip this configuration and [pass the editor build directly](#local-build-configuration) in the [`editor`](#editor) directive.
+	You can skip this configuration and [pass the editor directly](#local-configuration) in the [`editor`](#editor) directive.
 </info-box>

 ### `componentName`